Sale of the Century: Bonus Round

 The champion was taken shopping and shown a gallery of prizes that were available for potential purchase.
 Originally, there were six prizes, with each one increasing in value and sale price, and they would be swapped out every five shows.
 Every new champion was given the choice to buy the first, least expensive prize with their winning score or bank the money and return to try to win enough for a more expensive prize on display.
+For each subsequent win, the champion would be presented with this decision to either buy the highest-level prize they could afford and leave the show or keep playing, as a defeat would result in them only receiving what they had managed to win in the main game.

 Higher prize levels often featured merchandise such as fur coats, expensive jewelry, and opulent vacations, and the sixth level offered a luxury automobile or sportscar.
-After any win, the champion had the right to buy the highest-level prize they could afford and leave the show; however, they would only leave with any cash and prizes won in the main game if defeated.

-Once the champion reached the sixth prize level, he/she was given the chance to retire as champion or continue playing for what was referred to as "The Lot".
-In the first few months of the show's run, The Lot consisted of all six shopping prizes and enough cash to give the entire package a value of $95,000.
-Later in 1983, one more prize level was added after the car, consisting of a cash jackpot that began at $50,000 and increased by $1,000 every day until a contestant claimed it.
-The Lot, now at the eighth and final level, now awarded the jackpot and all six prizes and typically had a total value of over $100,000.
+If a champion reached the highest prize level with their total, they would be able to purchase all of the shopping prizes on display.
+For the first few months of the show, this would include enough cash to make the package worth $95,000.
+A cash jackpot was later added to the package, available for purchase after the car; the jackpot started at $50,000 and increased by $1,000 for each day it went unclaimed.
+Overall, with the addition of the jackpot, the entire prize package was typically worth over $100,000.

 The syndicated series employed a slightly different set of rules for its shopping game.
 Like the daytime series, the syndicated Sale did have a total of eight prize levels.
-However, the seventh level consisted of only the six shopping prizes without the jackpot; the eighth level awarded both the jackpot and the prizes.
+However, the cash jackpot was not available for purchase.
+Instead at the seventh prize level, a champion could opt to buy all six shopping prizes or continue on; if the champion won his/her next game with enough money, they would win the jackpot along with all six prizes.